Geometric goodness of fit measure to detect patterns in data point clouds: Introduction

-In any case, this goodness of fit measure overlook the geometric arrangement of the data.
+This goodness-of-fit measures overlook the geometric arrangement of the data.
 They build the statistical relation between $X$ and $Y$ and then present it in the form of an indicator.
-Depending on this simplification they do not consider the geometric properties of the data.
-For example, most indices will fail to recognize structure when the input variable is zero-sum, treating it as random noise.
+Depending on this simplification, they do not consider the geometric properties of the data.
+For example, most indices will cannot recognize geometric structure when the input variable is zero-sum, treating it as random noise.

-The analysis of topological data is a recent field of research that aims to overcome these shortcomings.
+The study of topological data is a recent field of research that aims to overcome these shortcomings.
 Given a set of points generated in space, it tries to reconstruct the model through an embedded manifold that covers the data set.
-With this manifold we can study the characteristics of the model using topological and geometrical tools instead of using classic statistical tools.
+With this manifold, we can study the characteristics of the model using topological and geometrical tools instead of using classic statistical tools.

-Two classical tools used to discover the intrinsic geometry of the data are Principal Components Analysis (PCA) and Multidimensional Scaling (MDS).
-PCA transforms the data into a smaller linear space preserving the statistical variance.
-The other approach, MDS, performs the same task but preserves the distances between points.
-Recent methods like the isomap algorithm developed in~\cite{Tenenbaum2000} and expanded in~\cite{Bernstein2000, Balasubramanian2002} unify these two concepts to allow the reconstruction of a low-dimensional variety for non-linear functions.
-Using geodesic distance isomap identifies the corresponding manifold and searches lower dimensional spaces where to embed it.
+Two classical methods used to describe the intrinsic geometry of the data are Principal Components Analysis (PCA) and Multidimensional Scaling (MDS).
+PCA transforms the data into a smaller linear space, preserving the statistical variance.
+MDS performs the same task but preserves the distances between points.
+Methods like the isomap algorithm developed in~\cite{Tenenbaum2000} and expanded in~\cite{Bernstein2000} and \cite{Balasubramanian2002} unify these two concepts to allow the reconstruction of a low-dimensional variety for non-linear functions.
+Using geodesic distance, isomap identifies the corresponding manifold and searches lower dimensional spaces.

-In recent years new theoretical developments have used tools such as persistent homology, simplicial complexes, and Betti numbers to reconstruct manifolds, the reconstruction works for clouds of random data and functional data, see~\cite{Ghrist2008},~\cite{Carlsson2009, Carlsson2014}.
-In~\cite{Gallon2013} and in~\cite{Dimeglio2014} some examples are presented.
-This approach allows \textit{``Big Data''} to be dealt with quickly and efficiently, see ~\cite{Snasel2017}.
+In recent years new theoretical developments have used theorical ideas in topology for the data analysis.
+Such ideas include persistent homology, simplicial complexes, and Betti numbers.
+Reconstructing manifolds work for clouds of random data and functional data.
+The following works present some examples: \cite{Ghrist2008},~\cite{Carlsson2009} and \cite{Carlsson2014}.
+In~\cite{Gallon2013} and in~\cite{Dimeglio2014}.
+Also, this approach compacts \textit{``Big Data’’} problems efficiently (see ~\cite{Snasel2017}).

 In this work we aim to connect the concept of goodness of fit with the analysis of topological data through a geometrical \(R^2\) index.
-By doing this it will be possible to determine what variables has structured patterns using the geometric information extracted from the data.
+By doing this it will be possible to determine what variables have structured patterns using the geometrical information extracted from the data.